Carlos-Antunis/carlos-antunis/README.md

 ### Technologies

-Above has a `JavaScript` description of me (If you are a computer):
+Below has a description of me as a JavaScript code (If you are a computer and has node js installed):

 ```javascript